Freelance Ceiling at $100K per Year: Why You Can't Break Through

 Declan found 4 repeating deliverables:

-WordPress sites are built for local businesses
+WordPress sites built for local businesses

 E-commerce setup on Shopify